Jako/multiTV/README.md

 Options:
 --------------------------------------------------------------------------------
-All options for a custom template variable are set in a config file with the same name as the template variable (otherwise the default config is used)
+All options for a custom template variable are set in a config file in the folder *configs* with the same name as the template variable (otherwise the default config is used) and *.config.inc.php* as extension

 The display of the input fields in the multi field list could be set in `$settings['display']` to *horizontal* or *vertical*.
-Create a tv called *event* for a horizontal example.
+Create a custom template variable called *event* for a horizontal example.

 The input fields of one list element could be defined in `$settings['fields']`.
 This variable contains an array of fieldnames and each fieldname contains an array of field properties.

 Property | Description | Default
 ---- | ----------- | -------
-caption | caption (horizontal) or label (vertical) for the input | - type | type of the input (could be set to all MODX input types - without url and richtext - and thumb for thumbnail display of image tvs) | text elements | could be set according to the input option values of a normal MODX template variable i.e. for a dropdown with all documents in the MODX root: ``@SELECT `pagetitle`, `id` FROM `modx_site_content` WHERE parent = 0 ORDER BY `menuindex` ASC`` | - thumbof | name of an image input. a thumbnail of the selected image will be rendered into this area | - width | the width of the input (only used if the display of the line is horizontal) | 100
+caption | caption (horizontal) or label (vertical) for the input | - type | type of the input (could be set to all MODX input types - without url and richtext - and thumb for thumbnail display of image tvs - see images config for thumb) | text elements | could be set according to the input option values of a normal MODX template variable i.e. for a dropdown with all documents in the MODX root: ``@SELECT `pagetitle`, `id` FROM `modx_site_content` WHERE parent = 0 ORDER BY `menuindex` ASC`` | - thumbof | name of an image input. a thumbnail of the selected image will be rendered into this area | - width | the width of the input (only used if the display of the line is horizontal) | 100